BG3-Community-Library-Team/bg3-community/Tutorials/dialogue-files-tutorial.md

 Once you've made all the changes you'd like, you can copy your effect components into the timeline file you're editing.
 You can keep editing them from there if you'd like!
 The effect components only need to be placed in a separate file to run the tool.

 Check out the "Adding to the Timeline" tab for further information about adding effect components and dialogue nodes!

+-->

+## How Do You Edit the Scene Files?

+This portion of the guide is currently handled by the annotated Dialog Scene file I included with the timeline file sample mods!
+You can find them [here](https://www.nexusmods.com/baldursgate3/mods/10086).

 ## Credit